GEOSTAT CARTO Tutorial GEOSTAT 2016

 1. 1.
 Import customer_home_locations csv.

-• Use the NEW DATASET wizard to import the table.
+NEW DATASETwizard to import the table.

 1. 2.
 Click on CREATE MAP from the customer_home_locations.